 This is the second part of

-4 Best strategies to avoid mistakes in your projects pt.
-2
+4 Best strategies to avoid mistakes in your ColdFusion projects

-In case you missed it, you can read the first part here.
+In case you missed the first part, you can read it here.

 The IT department is often perceived by other departments as not being on the same side, not “one of them”.
 It’s already hard to get users to change to a new software – that attitude in the organization makes it even more difficult.
 That’s why the project needs a champion – someone who would be “one of us” and spread the enthusiasm about the software.This bridges the gap between the IT department and the rest of the organization.